The adjustment of deductions for capital goods is carried out as follows:

 The positive or negative difference is divided by 5 (or by 10 in the case of land or buildings) and the resulting quotient is the amount of additional income or deduction to be made, respectively.

 Supplementary income and deductions shall be made in the last self-assessment of the year.

 A company purchased a machine in year "n-1" for 20,000 euros plus 4,200 euros from VAT.The pro rata of "n-1" was 50%.

 We are going to see the different possibilities that can occur depending on the operations carried out in "n".

 If the pro rata of "n" is 67%.

-It is necessary to regularise, because the deduction percentage applicable in the year of impact ("n-1") and that applicable in the year of regularisation differ by more than 10 percentage points = 50% - 67% = 17%.
+It is necessary to regularise, because the deduction rate applicable in the year of the impact ("n-1") and the rate applicable in the year of the regularisation differ by more than 10 percentage points:(50% - 67%) = 17%

 You are entitled to a supplementary deduction of 142.8 euros, which will be shown in the "Regularisation of investment goods" box of the tax return form.

 The pro rata share of "n" is 58%.